mac-comp240/activities_parallel_openmp/README.md

 * Next, add modifiers to the pragma line to set `id` and `numThreads` to be private and `sharedVar` to be shared.
 * What happens?

+Lastly, let's make two final changes: change `sharedVar` so that it computes something useful, and fix the race condition so that it works correctly.

+* Change `sharedVar` so that it is initialized to zero before the parallel block.
+Instead of every thread setting it to its id, add an `if` statement inside the parallel block that asks if the current thread's id number is even.
+If it is, then it should add one to `sharedVar`.

+If you run the code, it will still exhibit the issues caused by the race condition: uncontrolled access to a shared variable leads to bad things.
+What we really want is to require that only one thread adds to the shared variable at any given time.

+OpenMP provides a pragma, `#pragma omp critical` that marks a code block that is a "critical section" that must be limited to one thread at a time.

+* Add this pragma around the line that increments `sharedVar`, and run the program again.
+Now it should accurately report how many even-numbered thread ids there are.
+(Try different numbers of threads to test this.)

 ### Task 3: SPMD with for loops and shared array